Euclid preparation. LXXXV. Toward a DR1 application of higher-order weak lensing statistics

 Moreover, contrary to the rest of the paper, which makes use of the DR1-opt configuration, we focus here on the DR3 configuration, where the presence of empty pixels is highly reduced.

 Since the primary goal of the BNT transformation is to reduce the mixing of signals from different scales -- thereby preserving valuable cosmological information when cutting or smoothing small-scales -- we investigate two alternative smoothing schemes within the BNT setup.
 On the one hand, we apply the BNT transformation to the single bin shear maps, perform the mass mapping reconstruction to obtain the BNT-transformed convergence maps, and then apply the smoothing before extracting the summary statistics.
-In the second approach (BNT-smoothing, hereafter), also presented by Taylor et al. (in prep.), we apply the BNT transformation to the single bin shear maps, smooth the transformed maps, and then apply the inverse BNT transformation before performing the mass mapping reconstruction and measuring the HOSs.
+In the second approach (BNT smoothing, hereafter), also presented by Taylor et al. (in prep.), we apply the BNT transformation to the single bin shear maps, smooth the transformed maps, and then apply the inverse BNT transformation before performing the mass mapping reconstruction and measuring the HOS.
 Both schemes are designed to better target the physical scales of interest at different redshifts.